ama31337/sora-tips/README.md

 This guide is testet on Ubuntu 20.04 and probably will work flawless on 18 as well.

-It also implies that you are working under a user with sudo priveleges.
+It also implies that you are working under a user with sudo priveleges, to do so, run from root:

 ```sh
 export NEWUSER=sora